-In patients with lung non-small cell adenocarcinomas and squamous cell carcinomas in patients with no smoking history, activating mutations in the Epidermal Growth Factor Receptor (EGFR) gene predict a response to anti-EGFR or pan-HER tyrosine kinase inhibitors (TKI).
+In patients with lung non-small cell adenocarcinomas or lung squamous cell carcinomas, activating mutations in the Epidermal Growth Factor Receptor (EGFR) gene predict a response to anti-EGFR or pan-HER tyrosine kinase inhibitors (TKI).
 The mutations detected by this assay are listed in the table below.
 Activating EGFR mutations are present in approximately 20% of patients with non-small cell lung cancer in Canada, with 90% of those being either the L858R point mutation in exon 21 or an exon 19 in-frame deletion.

 - Stage IIIB/IV non-small cell, non-neuroendocrine lung adenocarcinoma